infracloudio/flask-acorn/README.md

 ## Deploy with Acorn

-Make sure to [_Install Acorn_]: <https://docs.acorn.io/installation/installing> before running acorns.
+Make sure to [_Install Acorn_](https://docs.acorn.io/installation/installing) before running acorns.

 Clone this repo to get started and run below command to deploy this project